 I am a USAA Level 4 coach, and have been a certified archery instructor and competitive coach since 2002, and have taught over 16,000 people how to use a bow.
 I've taught students of all ages from 3 to 86, including blind and physically disabled students.
 I have written about archery for various websites and consulted for television, movies, and comic book artists.

 My specialty is beginning-to-intermediate archers.
-I have run classes and programs for young archers ages 8 to 18, and am currently the assistant coach for the USC Trojan Archery team.
+I have run classes and programs for young archers ages 8 to 18, and am currently a coach for the USC Trojan Archery team.

 First, find out what experience the student has, if any, and what archery style interests them.

 Next, discuss the student's goals and what they want out of the sport; a recreational shooter is going to have a different training process than an Olympic hopeful.

 Actual training begins with a review of safety practices, rules and etiquette.

 For beginners, we work through the basic archery shot cycle.
 For intermediate to advanced, I have them shoot and assess their form and see what needs work and plan the lessons from there.